-- Mount Madonna School's Preschool and Nature Explorers Summer Camp programs accept children ages two and a half to six years. - We accept children with physical or other limitations on an individual basis, contingent on our ability to meet their needs. - We can accept subsidized payments from social service agencies. - Children need to be toilet trained to qualify for admission. - We maintain a policy of non-discrimination regarding race, creed, color, sex, sexual preference, national origin or physical abilities. - We reserve the right to refuse service to anyone not respecting the school or failing to abide by its policies or if we find that a child is not a good fit for our program.
+- Mount Madonna School's Preschool program accepts children ages two and a half to five years. - Mount Madonna School's Summer Nature Explorers program accepts children ages three to six years. - We accept children with physical or other limitations on an individual basis, contingent on our ability to meet their needs. - We can accept subsidized payments from social service agencies. - Children need to be toilet trained to qualify for admission. - We maintain a policy of non-discrimination regarding race, creed, color, sex, sexual preference, national origin or physical abilities. - We reserve the right to refuse service to anyone not respecting the school or failing to abide by its policies or if we find that a child is not a good fit for our program.